 Work with the hiring manager and other key stakeholders to define upcoming roles.
 Align on the responsibilities of the hire, job requirements, hiring timeline and other key details.

 Use that information to create a compelling job posting.
 On top of the job description, focus on the value proposition.
 Talk about perks, bonuses and other benefits.
 Provide as much detail as possible about the hiring process and onboarding.
 Offer some visibility into what the candidate can expect and set clear-cut expectations.
-Focus on making the candidate comfortable.
+Focus on making the candidate comfortable, perhaps by leveraging tools for organizing video interviews, especially with remote and hyrbid workers.

 4. Build Target Personas